-Although agriculture is Allen County's largest industry, Allen County is losing hundreds of acres annually to residential and commercial development.
-This acreage is taken from previously productive farmland resulting in urbanization of our rural areas, a diminished agricultural presence, and future potential land-use conflicts.
-The community must adopt a strategy in order to preserve the community's prime farm ground and maintain a fiscally sound agricultural industry.
+Although agriculture is Allen County's largest industry, Allen County loses hundreds of acres annually to residential and commercial development.
+This acreage is taken from previously productive farmland resulting in the urbanization of our rural areas, a diminished agricultural presence, and future potential land-use conflicts.
+Therefore, the community must adopt a strategy to preserve the community's prime farm ground and maintain a fiscally sound agricultural industry.

 In 2002, the Commission facilitated a review and preparation of a local application for the Agricultural Easement Protection Program sponsored by the Ohio Department of Agriculture's Office of Farmland Preservation.
 In 2003, agency efforts resulted in several strategies being developed to preserve the rural character and existing farmland in Bath Township.
 In 2004, newly released soil data was released by the National Resource Conservation Service and integrated within the Farmland Preservation Plan.
-In 2005, the Agency undertook an assessment of available data at the Farm Service Administration (FSA) Office and assisted with the transfer of digital files to facilitate the development of GIS capabilities at FSA.
-In 2006, the Agency supported an Agricultural Security Area (ASA) Application participated in the creation of a local Land Trust and sponsored a workshop with the American Farmland Trust as the headliner.
-Since 2008, staff have served on the Ohio Department of Agriculture's (ODA) Farmland Preservation Advisory Board to assist state and local farmland protection initiatives.
-In 2013 and 2014, staff met with representatives of West Central Ohio Land Conservancy (WCOLC), Allen Soil and Water Conservation District (SWCD), and Township Trustees to develop Protected Agricultural Districts to further property owners pursuing agricultural easements with ODA.
-Since FY 2015, staff worked to support technical reviews related to selecting and funding agricultural easements.
-In 2017, Allen County saw its first successful ODA sponsored agricultural easement; 4 such easements have now been established.
+In 2005, the Agency assessed available data at the Farm Service Administration (FSA) Office and assisted with the transfer of digital files to facilitate the development of GIS capabilities at FSA.
+In 2006, the Agency supported an Agricultural Security Area (ASA) Application, participated in creating a local Land Trust, and sponsored a workshop with the American Farmland Trust as the headliner.
+Since 2008, staff has served on the Ohio Department of Agriculture's (ODA) Farmland Preservation Advisory Board to assist state and local farmland protection initiatives.
+In 2013 and 2014, staff met with West Central Ohio Land Conservancy (WCOLC), Allen Soil and Water Conservation District (SWCD), and Township Trustees to develop Protected Agricultural Districts to further property owners pursuing agricultural easements with ODA.
+Since FY 2015, staff supported technical reviews related to selecting and funding agricultural easements.
+In 2017, Allen County saw its first successful ODA-sponsored agricultural easement; seven such easements have now been established totaling 1,239.564 acres.

-The RPC will actively solicit the assistance of the Allen County Farm Bureau, the Extension Office of Ohio State University, the Allen County Township Trustees and Clerks Association, the Chamber of Commerce, the Allen County Board of Realtors and other interested parties in the development of policies/strategies aimed at preserving our agricultural base.
-The Agency will undertake a review of available legislative and financial resources to develop a strategy for farmland preservation.
+- The RPC will actively solicit the assistance of the Allen County Farm Bureau, the Extension Office of Ohio State University, the Allen County Township Trustees and Clerks Association, the Chamber of Commerce, the Allen County Board of Realtors, and other interested parties in the development of policies/strategies aimed at preserving our agricultural base. - The Agency will undertake a review of available legislative and financial resources to develop a plan for farmland preservation.